-This Day in History: A little-known Christmas Eve truce during the Battle of the Bulge
+This Day in History: A little-known WWII Christmas Eve truce

 On this day in 1944, the Battle of the Bulge is interrupted by a little-known truce deep in the Ardennes Forest.
 Four German soldiers and three American soldiers shared a cottage and a Christmas Eve meal, thanks to the bravery of one German woman.

 “It is the Holy Night and there will be no shooting here,” she reportedly told them.

 Elisabeth Vincken and her 12-year-old son, Fritz, had been staying in the cottage near the German-Belgian border.
 They were looking for safety, but now the Battle of the Bulge was raging all around them.

 On Christmas Eve, they heard an unexpected knock on their door.

 They were scared, of course.
 Who could it be?
 Elisabeth carefully opened the door, only to find two men and another lying wounded in the snow.
 They were American soldiers—not something Elisabeth would have wanted to find!
 The penalty for harboring Americans was death.
 But the Americans didn’t try to force their way into the cabin.
 They just “stood there,” as Fritz later said, “and asked with their eyes.”

 What mother could resist?
 Those soldiers were so young, they were practically kids.
 “And that was the way Mother began to treat them,” Fritz wrote.
 The Americans had been lost, but now they were invited into the warm cottage.
 It was awkward at first, but the German mother and the American soldiers found that they could communicate in French.

 Elisabeth and Fritz had been fattening a rooster, hoping that Fritz’s father would return.
 Now Fritz was sent to prepare the rooster.
 It was needed for dinner.

 Just then, another knock came at the door.
 Four German soldiers stood there; they also needed shelter from the cold.
 Could they come in?